Apartment, Accommodation & Rooms in Istanbul, Turkey

 Istanbul Atatürk Airport

 is located 15 miles west of the city centre.
 There are three options available to get from the airport into the city.
 The metro operates a good service and the journey takes 30 minutes.
+For those taking a villa in Istanbul, renting a car is affordable and a great way to be able to explore the region that surrounds the city.
 Taxis are good value, quick and the simplest option.
 There is also a bus service – take the Taksim line which runs every half an hour into the centre.
 You’ll find the best way to get around the city is also via taxi.
-Istanbul has very efficient tram and bus systems that are easy to navigate.
 If you don’t know exactly where you’re going take a taxi, but be wary of con artists who will charge you large amounts.
 Only accept a taxi ride if you’re paying a meter fare.
+Istanbul also has very efficient tram and bus systems that are easy to navigate.
+So when choosing your ideal apartment in Istanbul it is advisable that you keep an eye on the nearest tram stop.